mtcute/docs/guide/intro/sign-in.md

 `tg.input` is a tiny wrapper over `readline` module in NodeJS, that will ask you for input in the console.

-It's not available in `@mtcute/client`, since it is platform-agnostic
+It's not available in `@mtcute/core`, since it is platform-agnostic
 :::

 `.run()` is a convenient wrapper method over `.start()` that logs you in using the given parameters and then calls a given function with the current user, and handles all errors with the client's error handler.

-When using ESM, you may want to use `.start()` directly:
+When top-level await is available, you can use `.start()` directly instead:

 ```ts
 const self = await tg.start({ ... })